fbpx

 How were Army veterans exposed to asbestos?

-Army veterans working on or spending time in barracks, aircraft or vehicles were exposed to asbestos.
-The U.S. military did not know asbestos was dangerous, which explains why Army personnel did not wear protective equipment when handling asbestos.
+Army veterans working on or spending time in barracks or vehicles were potentially exposed to asbestos.
+The U.S. military didn’t know asbestos was dangerous, which explains the abundance of asbestos in the military and why Army personnel didn’t wear protective equipment when handling asbestos.

 blue box icon

-What benefits are available to Army veterans with mesothelioma?
+What VA benefits are available to Army veterans with mesothelioma?

 Sources & Author